Accessible Parking in Calgary

 For a list of accessible pay machines, please click here.

-For a map that has on-street accessible parking zones in downtown Calgary, please click here.
+For a map of the locations of accessible on-street parking zones in downtown Calgary, please click here.

 Each year, the Calgary Parking Authority runs an Accessible Parking Awareness campaign to educate Calgarians on accessible parking issues.